A Haverford Township man spent 20 years caring for his koi fish. This weekend’s power outage killed them.

 “When I went out to feed them on Saturday, I noticed that all of them had died,” East, 76, said.

-The severe thunderstorm that whipped across the region Thursday ranked among the 15 worst for power loss in Peco history, according to spokesperson Benjamin Armstrong.
-And the numbers may grow, he said Wednesday, as trees have continued to fall.
+The severe thunderstorm that whipped across the region Thursday ranked among the 20 worst for power loss in Peco history.

 East said he understands that his fallen koi don’t exactly top the public’s list of casualties.
 But Saturday’s tragedy wounded him deeply — and cost him dearly: Together, East said his fish may have been worth as much as $100,000.